davehorner/cardinal/uxn-tal/README.md

 Using the extension and the bookmarklet, you will find a chrome dialog pop that asks if you want to run uxntal.exe to open an application.
 Using the bookmarklet you sometimes have the option to allow always; the extension does not provide this option so you always have a second click to acknowledge the website opening the application.

-Currently it does not scan and probe for include files; this enhancement may come in the future.
+The protocol handler now has a provider abstraction over Github/Codeberg/Sourcehut urls; this means that the bookmarklet will work on view/log/blame pages on these websites.
+Additionally, the downloader now parses and downloads all the includes.
+For example `explorer uxntal://https://git.sr.ht/~rabbits/left/tree/main/item/src/left.tal`, which is a project with a few includes, runs fine.

+If you are often viewing code from a site like github, using the bookmarklet on a view/blame/history page instead of the raw allows you to use the protocol without the permission dialog being raised.
 It's possible uxntal.exe could register a NativeMessagingHosts endpoint so that the chrome extension isn't using the protocol handler but instead invoke chrome.runtime.sendNativeMessage to side step the additional chrome dialog.

 ## cuxn Assembler Features